amaji/scc23-benchmarking/source/benchmarks/general.rst

 A hardware certification submission consists of a team:

-- Configuring their cluster hardware as they see fit.
+1. Configuring their cluster hardware as they see fit.
-- Running HPL, HPCG and MLPerf Inference in succession (in any order), following the rules notes below for each, and receiving valid results that do not violate the 3000W PDU power limit for the entirety of both runs and any time in between.
-The time in between any two benchmark runs must be no more than 30 minutes.
+2. Running HPL, HPCG and MLPerf Inference in succession (in any order), following the rules noted below for each, and receiving valid results that do not violate the 4000W PDU power limit for the entirety of benchmark runs and any time in between. *Note that for SCC23, there is also a per-node power limit of 2000W, implying that the power consumption by any single node must not exceed 2000W when the benchmarks are run.* The time in between any two benchmark runs must be no more than 30 minutes.
 For each benchmark, the team should capture:

    - Timestamps immediately before and after the run, in a file named like ``cert-${NUMBER}-${BENCHMARK}submission.tstamps``.
 Teams can capture these timestamps by running: